The days of paying for goods and services using cash are slowly, but surely, fading into the sunset.

 Deciding to dive even deeper into the world of cashless payments, Liven recently announced it would be converting its internal virtual currency into a cryptocurrency, tapping blockchain technology as the next frontier of lifestyle payments.

-After its initial coin offering in June-July, Liven users will soon be able to use crypto to buy food and receive rewards at some of Australia’s most prominent restaurants, cafes, and bars.
+After its Public Token Sale, Liven users will soon be able to use crypto to buy food and receive rewards at some of Australia’s most prominent restaurants, cafes, and bars.

 The benefits of a cashless society